 Tips To Avoid This Issue In The Future

-Sometimes we accidently misconfigure the settings leading to such issues.
+Sometimes, we accidentally misconfigure the settings, leading to such issues.
 Here are some tips that you can follow to avoid this issue in the future:

 - Do not install beta or unverified drivers on your system.

 - Before installing new drivers, you should always create a restore point first.
-It will allow you to roll back to the previous driver if the new one is not compatible with your computer’s hardware.
+It will allow you to roll back to the previous driver if the new one is incompatible with your computer’s hardware.

 - By ensuring that your installation of Windows 10 is always up to date, you will prevent any system files from being missing or corrupted, which could be the root of the issue.

-If you are facing problems with your Realtek audio driver after updating to Windows 10, you can try any of the methods mentioned above.
-The Realtek driver mostly gets outdated with the new Windows update; that’s why you face the Realtek audio driver error.
+If you face problems with your Realtek audio driver after updating to Windows 10, try the above methods.
+The Realtek driver mostly gets outdated with the new Windows update, so you face the Realtek audio driver error.
 I hope this article will help you to solve this problem.